+Are you worried about your fibroids fertility journey?
 Even with uterine growths, many women can have children, but fibroids hurt fertility.
 Which is why these non-cancerous tumors of the uterus can make starting a family quite complicated.

 The size, location, and number of uterine fibroids you have will be key in your ability to conceive and give birth to a child.
 Recently in India, one woman had 106 fibroids removed from in and around her uterus.
 At just 29 years old, these growths clearly impacted her ability to get pregnant.
 But, even if you have fewer growths, your chances of getting pregnant could be lower.
 And here’s why.

-Why Can Fibroids Hurt Fertility?
+Why Can Fibroids Fertility Be Challenging?

-Your fibroid(s) can prevent the sperm and egg from joining together so you can conceiver.
+Your fibroid(s) can prevent the sperm and egg from joining together so you can conceive.
 The shape of your cervix may also change as fibroids develop, which can keep sperm from entering your uterus.

 If fibroids block your fallopian tubes, an embryo may not be able to reach your uterus.
 Or, the structure of your uterus may change, making it difficult for your egg to implant.

 Your fibroids will also change during pregnancy, as your body increases its production of estrogen, the female sex hormone.
 So, as the fetus grows, so will the fibroid(s).
 During pregnancy, a large fibroid increases your chances of a miscarriage.
 Large growths can also change your baby’s position within the uterus, forcing you to deliver via cesarean section.

 Lastly, fibroids can weaken your uterine wall, decrease the amount of nutrients feeding your growing embryo.
 This also increases your risk of miscarriage.